-Iraq and war are unfortunately two words that go hand in hand.
-Even still to this day.
+Iraq and war are unfortunately two words that go hand in hand, even still to this day.
 Can that still be said for the entire country?
-Is it now safe to travel through?
+Is Iraq safe to travel through?

 So, how did it go?

 The journey from Baghdad airport to downtown takes you along “route Irish”, which is historically one of the most dangerous roads in the country.
 Today though it’s a good indicator of how your visit will pan out.
 It’s fully paved and like the rest of the city; at peace.
 It was a good start to the trip and certainly brings home the normality of the country today.

 The one thing that comes to mind about travelling through Iraq is the seemingly endless checkpoints everywhere you look.
 Baghdad itself is chocked with security.
 A necessary evil while the threat from ISIS is not yet fully quashed.

 They’re obviously doing a good job with no reports of major incidents in the city in over 2 years.

 The road north of Baghdad takes you along the “death road” which was once laced with IEDs.

 Today bombed out villages from the 2014 ISIS assault along the road remain.
 There are checkpoints every few kilometres with a different militia manning the guard towers at each one.
 Most of these militias remain loyal to the powerful Moqtada al Sadr.